Arjun-Sreedhar/portfolio-review-agent/README.md

 This project intentionally separates deterministic computation from AI reasoning.

 - Portfolio calculations are performed using deterministic Python code.
-- The OpenAI Agent orchestrates the workflow and interprets tool outputs.
+- The OpenAI Agent orchestrates the workflow by invoking specialized tools and interpreting their outputs.
-- The LLM is responsible for contextual reasoning and advisor-facing narrative—not numerical calculations.
+- The LLM is responsible only for contextual reasoning and advisor-facing narrative generation—not numerical calculations.
 - The advisor remains responsible for all investment decisions.

 ---